DangerousPrototypes/dangerous-prototypes-open-hardware/LCD_Backpacks/Universal-LCD-USB-FT232/Software/LCD-Smartie-dll/software/README.txt

 http://www.ftdichip.com

-This is still under early development
+This is still under early development and may not work

 Use VS2010 free version